dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Conclusion

 The **Windows Forms Matching Game Sample** project is now upgraded to .NET 7.
 Your results will be different you migrate your own project.
-Make sure you take the time to review the [Porting from .NET Framework to .NET](/dotnet/core/porting/) guide and the [Modernizations after upgrading to .NET from .NET Framework](/dotnet/core/porting/modernize) article.
+Make sure you take the time to review the [Porting from .NET Framework to .NET](/dotnet/core/porting/) guide and the [Modernize after upgrading to .NET from .NET Framework](/dotnet/core/porting/modernize) article.

 [winforms-sample]: https://github.com/dotnet/samples/tree/main/windowsforms/matching-game